What is an SSL Certificate and why should you need one?

 Usually, the best place to start is your web host provider.
 SSL certificates used to be quite expensive but now are much more affordable.
-Here at Studio Arts we provide SSL certificates for clients only and only recommend the ones we install.
+At Studio Arts we provide only high strength SSL certificates for clients only, and only recommend the ones we install.
 There are different types of SSL certificates and you need to make sure that the one you get for your website covers all your needs.

 If you require more details please contact us via our enquiry form or call 07789 021420 during office hours.